How to get more from your Forex Broker

 Depending on your level of experience and the time you’re able to dedicate to trading, a broker that offers trading signals or automated trading might be the best forex broker for you.

 For those who are interested in trading the forex market but are time-poor, automated signal trading can be a great option, or even for those who actively trade, it can be a handy contributor to your current portfolio of trading strategies.

-An example of a broker that offers clients access to automatic trading signals is Vantage FX.
+An example of a broker that offers clients access to automatic trading signals is Vantage.
 By offering clients access to both ZuluTrade and MyFXBook automatic trading, amateur and experienced Forex traders alike can take advantage of the expertise of others by subscribing to the tried and tested strategies of others, and automatically take the trades that signal providers are taking.

 Let’s take a look at the signal platforms that a good Forex Broker should have to offer.